 2. japanesewitherika

 In one of her TikTok videos, Erika discusses the different bowing angles you, a figurative Japanese employee, have to make for different client-business scenarios.
-As a Japanese woman working in the hotel industry, she’s your go-to creator for an in-depth guide on Japanese working culture.
+As a Japanese woman working in the hotel industry, she’s your go-to creator for an in-depth guide to Japanese working culture.

-She does a lot of easy “How to say” videos, which covers all the basic phrases to talk in Japanese for beginners and intermediate learners.
+She does a lot of easy “How to say” videos, which cover all the basic phrases to talk in Japanese for beginners and intermediate learners.
 She’s very good at explaining when and how to use the phrases she teaches and is very clear in what they mean.
 She also makes content about handwriting, grammar, and conversational sentences.

 @cotoacademy #PepsiApplePieChallenge #japan #tokyo #japaneselanguage #learnontiktok ♬ FEEL THE GROOVE – Queens Road, Fabian Graetz